himanshusankhala05/IPL/README.md

 User-friendly interface for browsing and bidding on players.
 Team management: View the current team composition and budget.
 Real-time auction updates.
-Backend powered by Flask for handling logic and data.
+The backend is powered by Flask to handle logic and data.
 Dynamic and responsive frontend using HTML, CSS, and JavaScript.
 Technologies Used
 Frontend: